Mrso73/Crystalize/README.md

 # Crystalize
-Generative art program with multiple algorithms
+Generative art program to create images using multiple algorithms